Skip to main content

 Hydrocortisone side effects

-Common hydrocortisone side effects (topical use)
+Common hydrocortisone cream side effects (topical use)

-Common hydrocortisone side effects are skin redness, itching, stinging, rash, redness or crusting around your hair follicles, burning, dryness, or other irritation of treated skin, itching, or irritation around your mouth, appearance and color changes in treated skin, signs of skin infection (swelling, redness, warmth, oozing), numbness, tingling, or burning pain.
+Common hydrocortisone cream side effects are skin redness, itching, stinging, rash, redness or crusting around your hair follicles, burning, dryness, or other irritation of treated skin, itching, or irritation around your mouth, appearance and color changes in treated skin, signs of skin infection (swelling, redness, warmth, oozing), numbness, tingling, or burning pain.

-Serious hydrocortisone side effects (topical use)
+Serious hydrocortisone cream side effects (topical use)

 Get emergency medical help if you have signs of an allergic reaction: hives, difficult breathing, swelling of your face, lips, tongue, or throat.